+Some people recommend leaving the meat out at room temperature for as long as an hour.
+The problem here is that you start to approach the territory of food safety hazard.
+Also, you would ideally like the interior of the meat to be a bit cool when it hits the grill.
 This helps you to achieve that perfect medium rare steak.
 If you leave the steak out for too long, the whole steak gets warm (especially if your kitchen is hot and/or it's a hot day) and you give yourself less margin for error.
 It's better to undercook a steak than to overcook one.

-Season Steaks with Salt and Pepper
+Season Steaks With Salt and Pepper

+When it comes to seasoning a steak, you don't have to get too complicated about it.
 There are all kinds of spice rubs and seasoning mixes out there, but a perfect steak really doesn't need much more than Kosher salt and freshly ground black pepper.

 Kosher salt is the best kind of salt for seasoning a steak because its coarse crystals will really grab onto the meat.
 Season generously.
 When it comes to pepper, everyone's tastes are a little different.
 But even a little bit of freshly ground black pepper will spice up a steak and also give it a slight crunch.
 But please be sure to use freshly ground black pepper and not the powdery stuff that goes in pepper shakers.

-Brush the Steaks with Melted Butter
+Brush the Steaks With Melted Butter

 Finally, it's common practice to brush some oil onto steaks right before grilling them.
 Doing so prevents the steaks from sticking to the grill and provides a bit of moisture.
 This is all well and good, but do you know what tastes even better than oil?
 Butter.
 So we always brush some melted butter onto my steaks before we grill them.